 This course introduces the student to the applications of mathematics in nursing and health sciences.
-Topics covered in this course include: review of mathematical concepts commonly applied in the field (fractions, decimals, ratios, proportions, percents, and simple equations); conversions among various systems of measurement; interpretation of physician's orders, medication records, and drug labels; the skills and techniques for calculation of correct drug dosages; and other topics as appropriate.
-Prerequisite(s): Matriculation in the Practical Nursing Program; HEA 112/BIO 112, Medical Terminology; BIO 211, Pharmacology.
+Topics covered in this course include: review of mathematical concepts commonly applied in the field (fractions, decimals, ratios, proportions, percents, and simple equations); conversions among various systems of measurement; interpretation of physician's orders, medication records, and drug labels; the skills and techniques for calculation of correct drug dosages; and other topics as appropriate. - Prerequisite(s): Matriculation in the Practical Nursing Program; HEA 112 / BIO 112 Medical Terminology, BIO 110, Anatomy and Physiology I; and BIO 210, Anatomy and Physiology II.
+Co-requisite (s): LPN 130, Introduction to Practical Nursing and BIO 211 Pharmacology.